 Ethnic rhinoplasty refers to rhinoplasty procedures performed on patients of ethnicity.
-Most ethnic rhinoplasty patients are looking to improve upon their nose but still retain and preserve their ethnic identity.
+Most ethnic rhinoplasty patients in our New York office are looking to improve upon their nose but still retain and preserve their ethnic identity.
 They typically do not want a fully westernized look, but they do want an improved nasal appearance that is in harmony with the rest of their facial features.

 Rhinoplasty in ethnic patients often requires a different approach than in Caucasian patients.
 While individuals vary dramatically, there are some characteristics common to the different ethnicities that can make rhinoplasty more challenging and these must be addressed and taken into account in order to achieve an optimal result.

 - Removal of a hump